Tasseomancy (band): Biography

 In November 2016 they released the 11 track album Do Easy, on label Bella Union in Europe, run by Simon Raymonde of the Cocteau Twins, and on Hand Drawn Dracula in Canada.
 The album featured bandmates Johnny Spence and Evan Cartwright, as well as Brodie West (alto-sax), Ryan Driver (flute) Simone Schmidt and Alex Cowan (Blue Hawaii).
 Do Easy was inspired by the domestic manifesto of William S. Burroughs, The Discipline of D.E.
 According to band member Romy Lightman, "Burroughs's doctrine on finding 'the easy way' struck me as something rare and I hung onto it like a piece of protection.
 Later on, I discovered that Genesis P-Orridge believed this text to be one of the greatest magic techniques for retraining the mind".
 Do Easy was met with critical acclaim from outlets such as Uncut, VICE i-d, noisey, The Line of Best Fit, MONOCLE, and The Guardian.

 Do Easy's music videos were directed by video artist Charles Linden Ercoli, as well as the self directed "Missoula" video.
 The band toured Japan with Lydia Ainsworth, North America and Europe with Andy Shauf in 2017.
 They are currently working on a new album.

-Romy Lightman's latest musical project, 'Lightman Jarvis Ecstatic Band' is a collaboration with musician Yves Jarvis.
+Romy Lightman's musical project, 'Lightman Jarvis Ecstatic Band' was a collaboration with musician Yves Jarvis.
 The duo's debut album is called Banned, and it's set to arrive on June 25, 2021 via Flemish Eye/ANTI-.

+In December 2024, the Lightmans released a new record, Sister Smile, under a new band name, Lightman & Lightman.
+The album was conceived as an imagined spiritual dialogue between 20th century figures Etty Hillesum, who was murdered in 1943 at Auschwitz, and Jeanine Deckers.